 Chewing tobacco, sometimes called dip, allows a user to chew on or suck tobacco.
 Some people hold it between their cheeks and gum while tissues in the mouth absorb the nicotine.
 People then spit it out.

-However, the American Cancer Society note that while users consume roughly the same amount of nicotine as people who smoke cigarettes, they also take in lots of dangerous chemicals.
+However, the American Cancer Society note that while users consume roughly the same amount of nicotine as people who smoke cigarettes, they also take in

 The Society state that there are strong correlations between chewing tobacco and the development of oral cancer, pancreatic cancer, and esophageal cancer, as well as gum disease and other mouth health problems.